Princeton Admissions 2026: SAT Scores, Academic Index & Tier 1 ECs

 There are three main reasons, as to why Research Papers help students stand out.
 A high-quality research paper shows that you have the energy and the initiative to go beyond what is taught in the class and apply it to real life problems.
 It shows that your interest in the subject extends beyond the questions provided at the end of the chapter.
 Secondly, you learn the discipline of not rushing intuitively to the likely answer, instead using a deliberate process in which you are guided by the data.
 Lastly, in working with a skilled professor or mentor you learn how to organize your thoughts better, ask the right questions and try to answer those questions in the best way possible subject to the constraints.
 A good work product provides an insight into your mind, thought process and way of working.

-4. Cultivate at least one or two Tier 1-2 extracurriculars (find your “niche”)
+4. Cultivate One or Two Tier 1-2 Extracurriculars (find your “niche”)

 5. Commitment to society and giving back